PaddlePaddle/docs/docs/guides/07_new_op/new_custom_op_cn.md

   return {grad_x};
 }

+// NOTE: If your custom operator may be compiled in an environment with CUDA,
+// or it may be compiled in an environment without CUDA, in order to adapt the
+// compilation environment, you can use the PADDLE_WITH_CUDA macro control
+// the CUDA related code.
+#ifdef PADDLE_WITH_CUDA
 std::vector<paddle::Tensor> relu_cuda_forward(const paddle::Tensor& x);
 std::vector<paddle::Tensor> relu_cuda_backward(const paddle::Tensor& x,
                                                const paddle::Tensor& out,
                                                const paddle::Tensor& grad_out);
+#endif

 std::vector<paddle::Tensor> ReluForward(const paddle::Tensor& x) {
   if (x.place() == paddle::PlaceType::kCPU) {
     return relu_cpu_forward(x);
+#ifdef PADDLE_WITH_CUDA
   } else if (x.place() == paddle::PlaceType::kGPU) {
     return relu_cuda_forward(x);
+#endif
   } else {
     PD_THROW("Unsupported device type for forward function of custom relu operator.");
   }